Keenan-Faure/Hugo-Genshin/content/character-list/GenImp-KA-CS.md

 artifact: "BlizzardStrayer"
 affiliation: Knights of Favonius
 weapon: "SkywardBlade"
+content: Kaeya is the Cavalry Captain of the Knights of Favonius.
+He is held in high regard by the people of Mondstadt — even with all his eccentricities and secrets.
+tags: ["1.0", "character", "mondstadt"]
+type: Sword

 ---

-Kaeya is the Cavalry Captain of the Knights of Favonius.
-He is held in high regard by the people of Mondstadt — even with all his eccentricities and secrets.